 Friday, November 29, 2013

-My spouse and I have a deeper appreciation for the hard work it takes to make a Thanksgiving dinner party a success.
+My spouse and I have a deeper appreciation for the hard work it takes to make a Thanksgiving dinner party a success, especially while living abroad.

-In lieu of turkey, we made chicken.
+In lieu of turkey (which we couldn't find at the market), we made chicken.
 We also made mashed potatoes, gravy, corn, stuffing, and two different types of salad.
 Well, actually, I should say that Zach did most of the work.
 He's the chef in the family and he's super talented.
 I concentrated on the house cleaning.
 When I was done, I helped Zach out with as much of the prep work as I could.
 Our friends were kind enough to bring cornbread and provide the drinks for us.

 The first thing we did was set up the appetizers which consisted of olives, cheese cubes, salami, Doritos, and sliced bread with pesto dip.

-Zach and I wanted to have dinner done by 4 p.m., but nothing ever goes as planned for the holidays.
-Fortunately, our friends were willing to pitch in and help us finish with the preparations, like peeling potatoes, cutting tomatoes, and icing the cake.
+Zach and I wanted to have the food prepped by 4 p.m., but nothing ever goes as planned for the holidays, especially in Argentina.
+Fortunately, our friends were willing to pitch in and peel potatoes, cut tomatoes, and ice the cake.

 We ate around 5:30 p.m.
 Fortunately, everyone liked the taste of the food.
 We were really nervous about that.
 I tried making sure that everyone had enough to drink and had enough ice in their cups.
 We all spent a couple of hours getting to know each other better while we ate.
-We learned a few things about Argentine culture in comparison to U.S. culture.
+We learned a few things about Argentine culture in comparison to U.S. culture from Rosalia and our other Argentine friend, Peque.

 Afterwards, we served dessert, which consisted of a chocolate cake, sweet potato pie, apple pie, and an assortment of roasted nuts, chocolate covered raisins, and chocolate covered nuts.

-Before everyone arrived, our biggest fear was that we wouldn't have enough food.
+Before everyone arrived, our biggest fear had been that we wouldn't have enough food.
 I never thought there would be leftovers, but that was a relief.
 It's always better to have extra than not enough.
 At least we know that everyone went home happy and on a full stomach.

 So what am I most grateful for?
 I'm thankful:

-• For the amazing new friends we've made here in Argentina, Sarita, Peque, Rosalia, Brian, Victoria, Kristen, Bill, Wendy, Andres, Belen
+• For the amazing new friends we've made here in Argentina, Sarah-Claire, Peque, Rosalia, Brian, Victoria, Kristen, Bill, Wendy, Andres, Belen (some of whom were not present here)

 • For my parents, who provided us with so much in order to survive here